 The budget left open many important questions, but the Department of Health is starting to provide guidance on how these changes will be implemented, with the caution that the rules have not yet been finalized.

 Until now, and for just a few more months, New Yorkers who apply for Community Medicaid are not subject to any disclosure or review of gifts or transfers of their assets made prior to their application.
-Starting APRIL 1, 2021 (changed from January 1, 2021), applications for Community Medicaid will be subject to the new “look back” for gifts or transfers made on or after October 1, 2020, and will be much more complicated.
+Starting January 1, 2022, applications for Community Medicaid will be subject to the new “look back” for gifts or transfers made on or after October 1, 2020, and will be much more complicated.
 Many applicants will wind up spending far more of their own money before they become eligible for Medicaid.

 What is the new look back?